Pollution Rules Threaten Ships' Insurance, Top Broker Warns - Law360

 Pollution Rules Threaten Ships' Insurance, Top Broker Warns

-Marsh Ltd., which operates in more than 130 countries, said in a new report that ship operators face “stark choices” and considerable costs to comply with tough new rules from the International Maritime Organization (IMO), which demand lower emissions of harmful exhaust fumes.
+Marsh Ltd., which operates in more than 130 countries, said in a new report that ship operators face “stark choices” and considerable costs if they are to comply with tough new rules from the International Maritime Organization, or IMO, which demand lower emissions of harmful exhaust fumes.

 To view the full article, register now.